Karen J. Rooney, Ph.D.

 summary of the important information.

-Advance visual organizers for literature
+Advance visual organizers for literature may also be

-that must be tracked (such as examples of good verses evil)
+must be tracked (such as examples of good verses evil)

 in a wheel while reading a piece of literature and attaching

 ideas or page numbers that relate to the question.
-When the
+When

-answers.
+or essay answers.

 Insert Figure 3 about here